-My way of working is influenced by the Attachment-based psychodynamic psychotherapy of John Bowlby and existential theory.
-This means that we would work to understand your position towards your current issues within the context of your past relationships, experiences, inner-world and world-view, identifying any patterns or links between present and past as they arise.
 Through therapy, we seek to understand more fully and come to terms with the legacy of past experience and make meaning from examining unconscious assumptions, reactions and motivations, piecing together the puzzle of what is troubling you.
+It’s a creative journey of self-reflection and self-discovery leading to a stronger, more authentic sense of self.

 I work with client’s long term, working towards understanding the roots of your current issues, rather then focusing solely on treating the symptoms that they cause.